neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 **Example**

+All examples are given using the command-line interface (see the [TODO API] section for identical Python API command).
+Note that in the terminal, `\` indicates a new-line (allowing a single command to be spread across multiple lines for display purposes).
+[TODO can somone check if this is the case on windows].

-An example call to `make-config-file` below sets makes a new project called `my_first_project`, sets the *local* project path to `/path/to/my/project`, the *central* path (to a remote linux server) to `/nfs/nhome/live/username/`, sets the required SSH configurations, and indicates that *behavioural*, electrophysiological and *histological* data will be used on this machine for this project.
+An example call to `make-config-file` below sets makes a new project called `my_first_project`, sets the *local* project path to `/path/to/my/project`, the *central* path (to a remote Linux server) to `/nfs/nhome/live/username/`, sets the required SSH configurations, and indicates that *behavioural*, electrophysiological and *histological* data will be used on this machine for this project.

 ```
 datashuttle \